 Baptist: Camp Good Grief

 The Junior League of Memphis has been involved with Camp Good Grief for many years and we’re excited to participate again.
-Volunteers assist The Baptist/Kemmons-Wilson Center for Good Grief in completing prep work before camp, undergo grief training prior to camp, and then attend a three-day summer camp in June 2018 to assist children who are grieving the loss of a parent, sibling or other loved one.
+Volunteers assist The Baptist / Kemmons-Wilson Center for Good Grief in completing prep work before camp, undergo grief training prior to camp, and then attend a three-day summer camp in June 2019 to assist children who are grieving the loss of a parent, sibling or other loved one.